What is diverticulosis?

 How is diverticulosis diagnosed?

 Diverticulosis is usually diagnosed by a gastroenterologist.
 Patients often receive referrals from general practitioners during an annual exam or a test designed for an unrelated condition.
 The doctor may feel the need to refer the patient to a specialist at this point.
 If the gastroenterologist suspects diverticulosis, they may recommend a diagnostic procedure in which a small camera is inserted into the rectum.
-Confirmation testing procedures may involve the use of a barium x-ray test or a CT scan.
+Confirmation testing procedures may involve the use of a CT scan.

 What is the treatment for diverticulosis?